Committee of Public Safety

 The Committee of Public Safety (Comité de salut public) was a committee of the National Convention which formed the provisional government and war cabinet during the Reign of Terror, a violent phase of the French Revolution.
-Supplementing the Committee of General Defence, created early January 1793, the Committee of Public Safety was created in April 1793 by the National Convention.
+Supplementing the Committee of General Defence, created early January 1793, the Committee of Public Safety was created on 6 April 1793 by the National Convention.
 It was charged with protecting the new republic against its foreign and domestic enemies, fighting the First Coalition and the Vendée revolt.
 As a wartime measure, the committee was given broad supervisory and administrative powers over the armed forces, judiciary and legislature, as well as the executive bodies and ministers of the convention.

 As the committee, restructured in July, raised the defense (levée en masse) against the monarchist coalition of European nations and counter-revolutionary forces within France, it became more and more powerful.
 In December 1793, the Convention formally conferred executive power upon the committee.
-Among the members, the radical Jacobin Maximilien Robespierre was one of the most well-known, though he did not have any special powers or privileges.
+Among the members, the radical Montagnard Jacobin Maximilien Robespierre was one of the most well-known, though he did not have any special powers or privileges.
 After the arrest and execution of the rival factions of Hébertists and Dantonists, sentiment in the Convention eventually turned against Robespierre, who was executed in July 1794.
-In the following Thermidorian Reaction, the committee's influence diminished and it was abolished in 1795.
+In the following Thermidorian Reaction, the committee's influence diminished after 15 months and it disappeared on the same day as the National Convention, which was 25 October 1795, but it probably continued till the end of the month.

-Origins and Evolution
+Origins and evolution

-Social Climate of Revolutionary France
+Social climate of Revolutionary France

 The French Revolution brought about an immense shift in society in which citizens desired to bring about a new age of critical rationality, egalitarianism, and patriotism amongst French men.
 Revolutionary ideals were spread throughout France and a belief in democracy and civilian government was heralded as the new era of French civilization.
 1793 would bring a new republican constitution, drafted by the National Assembly.
 The French Constitution of 1793 and its subsequent government would bring sweeping reforms to French politics and the French social order.
-Major reforms included comprehensive education, the recognition of rights for illegitimate children, the abolition of slavery, and improved rights for married women.
+Major reforms included comprehensive education, the recognition of rights for illegitimate children and improved rights for married women.

 The French Constitution of 1793 outlined the prevailing Enlightenment era ideology of the French government at this stage of the revolutionary period.
 The constitution outlines a right to the resistance of oppression as well as the right to personal liberty.
 The equality of all French men is detailed as is the structure of the French Republic.
 The new constitution and the shift into a republican government centered on the National Assembly created the atmosphere for a radicalized governing authority to take power.
 Members of the French common classes such as the Sans-Culottes turned to radicalism and inspired militant activism among the French populace.